 Watch Jeff's Introduction Video

-Jeff is currently employed full time as a substance misuse and mental health counselor at Bedford Counseling Associates in Manchester, NH.
-He is a Licensed Masters Level Alcohol and Drug Abuse Counselor (MLADC) with over 25 years of experience helping adolescents and adults recover from substance misuse.
+Jeff is currently employed full-time as a substance misuse and mental health counselor at Bedford Counseling Associates in Manchester, NH.
+He is a Licensed Clinical Mental Health Counselor and a Licensed Masters Level Alcohol and Drug Abuse Counselor (MLADC) with over 25 years of experience helping adolescents and adults recover from substance misuse.
 This is Jeff’s first year at UNH Wellness and he looks forward to supporting students who may have a friend or family member or their own substance misuse issues.
 Jeff also has extensive experience helping people with anxiety and mood disorders.
 Please reach out to him if you feel you or someone you know is struggling with drug or alcohol misuse.
 Appointments are available on Mondays from 1–4 p.m.

 Faculty and Staff Resources

 More than 80 percent of college students feel overwhelmed during the academic year, according to statistics from the National Alliance on Mental Illness (NAMI).
 Anxiety, depression and other mental illnesses are increasingly common on college campuses—and seeking help when you need it has never been more important.

 UNH Psychological and Counseling Services offers a variety of online screenings to help quickly determine if you or someone you care about may need to reach out to a professional for an evaluation.
 These screenings are fast, anonymous and helpful in determining whether thoughts or behaviors may be associated with a common, treatable mental health issue.